o3de/o3de.org/content/docs/user-guide/features/interactivity/user-interface/editor/transform-scale.md

 ---
-description: ' Use the Scale to Device setting in the UI Editor to scale game UIs to different resolutions in Amazon Lumberyard. '
+description: ' Use the Scale to Device setting in the UI Editor to scale game UIs to different resolutions in Open 3D Engine. '
 title: Scale to Device
 ---
 # Scale to Device {#ui-editor-transform-scale}